patrick-stoeckli/capstone-project_data-mining/README.md

 ## Content

 The core of the project is a sentiment analysis using ChatGPT from OpenAI.
-The main questions were:
+The main questions are:
 - How positive / negative do politicians from certain parties speak about the motions of politicians from the own or other parties?
 - How left or right and conservative or liberal are the speeches in the statements about the motions?